-How you came to be with an Election Officer may vary.
+How you came to be an Election Officer may vary.
 KRS 117.045 outlines the procedures for selecting an Election Officer.
 The County Board of Elections, not later than March 20th each year (except in a year in which no primary and regular elections are scheduled), appoints Election Officers from a list provided by the political parties, or

-Per KRS 117.045(4), Kentucky Election Officers shall be:
+Per KRS 117.045(9), Kentucky Election Officers shall be:

-- A qualified voter of the precinct; except that, where no qualified voter of the required political party is available within the precinct, the election officer shall be a qualified voter of the county; - A minor seventeen (17) years of age who will become eighteen (18) years of age on or before the day of the regular election may serve as an election officer for the primary and regular elections in which he or she is qualified to vote; however, no precinct shall have more than one (1) person serving as an election officer who is a minor seventeen (17) years of age; - 3.
+- A qualified voter of the precinct; except that, where no qualified voter of the required political party is available within the precinct, the election officer shall be a qualified voter of the county; - 2.
+A minor seventeen (17) years of age who will become eighteen (18) years of age on or before the day of the regular election may serve as an election officer for the primary and regular elections in which he or she is qualified to vote; however, no precinct shall have more than one (1) person serving as an election officer who is a minor seventeen (17) years of age; - 3.
 An election officer shall not be a candidate for office during the election year; - 4.
 An election officer shall not be the spouse, parent, brother, sister, or child of a candidate who is to be voted for at the election in the precinct in which the election officer will serve on election day; and - 5.
-An election officer shall not have changed his or her voter registration party affiliation after December 31 immediately preceding his or her appointment to serve for the primary, or after the second Tuesday in August to serve for the regular election. - Per KRS 117.045(4)(f), while Election Officers are required to be qualified, registered voters, they are not required to be registered with either of the two political parties.
+An election officer shall not have changed his or her voter registration party affiliation after December 31 immediately preceding his or her appointment to serve for the primary, or after the second Tuesday in August to serve for the regular election. - 6.
+An election officer may be removed, for cause, at any time up to five (5) days before an election.